ccalobeto/tutorial-svelte/README.md

 `

 ### 7.2 Visualizing time and day of commits in a scatterplot
-- Set plot core dimensiones width, height and margins according to rule conventions.
+Set plot core dimensiones width, height and margins according to rule conventions.

-- Set scales of x and y domains.
+Set scales of x and y domains.

-- Add `circle` element and sets their positions using these scales.
+Add `circle` element and sets their positions using these scales.

-- Divide the plot into groups `g` for "dots", "axisX" and "axisY".
+Divide the plot into *svg* groups `g` for "dots", "axisX" and "axisY".

-- Use transfom into `g` element to translate both axis.
+Use `transfom`property of `g` element to translate both axis.

-- Adjust the axisY to look like hours, it use `string.padStart()` which formats it as a two digit number and finally, we append ":00" to it to make it look like a time.
+Adjust the axisY to look like hours, it use `string.padStart()` which formats it as a two digit number and finally, we append ":00" to it to make it look like a time.

--  Add horizontal grid lines, this time with no text and use the `axis.tickSize()` method to make the lines extend across the whole chart
+Add horizontal grid lines, this time with no text and use the `axis.tickSize()` method to make the lines extend across the whole chart

 ```
-d3.select(yAxisGridlines).call(
-      d3.axisLeft(yScale)
+d3.select(yAxisGridlines)
+  .call(d3.axisLeft(yScale)
 	  .tickFormat("")
-				.tickSize(-usableArea.width),
-    );
+		.tickSize(-usableArea.width))
 ```

 ### 7.3: Adding a tooltip